AIxRead

 Pronunciation of 'sankaranarayan'

-The name 'Sankaranarayan' is of Indian origin, specifically from Sanskrit.
-It is a compound name combining 'Sankara' (another name for Lord Shiva) and 'Narayan' (another name for Lord Vishnu), symbolizing the union of two major deities in Hinduism.
-Below are the pronunciations and meanings in English and its original language, Sanskrit.
+The word 'Sankaranarayan' is a name of Indian origin, specifically from Sanskrit.
+It is a combination of 'Sankara' (another name for Lord Shiva) and 'Narayan' (another name for Lord Vishnu), symbolizing the unity of these two deities in Hinduism.
+Below are the pronunciations and meanings.

 Word Origin